 Sometimes a web application will talk very closely with the web server to make sure that when you visit a particular part of the site, certain information related to the user gets sent out to each user.
 So, if you were to visit a profile page, the web application would know to send back your profile information.

 What is a web port and how are they used?

 Every web server runs data packets through a pre-designated “port” associated with a computer’s network driver.
 By default, websites commonly use port 80 and are not seen when browsing a website.
 However, a web port can be accessed by typing : and a number.

 So, if you run a web server on your computer, you can tell it to run at localhost:8080, where 8080 is the port and localhost is the friendly name for a computer’s “home” address.
 Ports are useful for setting up fast data streams, running multiple web servers simultaneously, or for using network protocols for software other than a web browser, such as Skype.

 How do I install a web server?

-This depends drastically based on the operating system and web server application in question.
-For a Windows IIS server, sometimes the software comes pre-installed.
-The same is true of certain Java machines or Linux machines, which might come pre-installed with Apache.
+The installation varies greatly, depending on the operating system and web server application.
+For a Windows IIS server, sometimes the software comes pre-installed, and certain Java or Linux machines might come pre-installed with Apache.

-Does operating system matter to a web server?
+Does the operating system matter to a web server?

 Viewing content on a website doesn’t require a user to have the same operating system as the website.
-However, for the administrator of that website, a web server must be chosen which is supported by the operating system of the computer which the web server is running on.
+However, for the administrator of that website, a web server must be chosen, which is supported by the computer’s operating system on which the web server is running.

-To make things more confusing, the computer itself is also called a “server” – so you have a web server running on top of the “server” computer.
-The web server itself is a piece of software, and that software needs to be compatible with the operating system.
+To make things more confusing, the computer is also called a “server,” – so you have a web server running on top of the “server” computer.
+The web server is a piece of software that must be compatible with the operating system.